 5. Negotiations & Initial Payments

-The following step is your agent negotiating (with the seller) details regarding purchase price, possible payment methods, payment timings, etc. This process can take about one to two weeks as both parties draft legal documents, undergo final due diligence, and fulfill formalities.
+The following step is your agent negotiating (with the seller) details regarding purchase price, possible payment methods, payment timings, etc. This process can take about one to two weeks, but can take longer, as both parties draft legal documents, undergo final due diligence, and fulfill formalities.
 Also, if you plan to finance your purchase with a mortgage, this is the time to apply for a loan with a bank.

 6. Executing the Contract